 - Pay attention to the areas your teacher spends a lot of time on in class.
-If your teacher spent two weeks emphasizing a subject, then assume it will be on the exam.
+If your teacher spent two weeks emphasizing a subject, assume it will be on the exam.

 - DO NOT PROCRASTINATE.
 Don't worry about the amount of material you need to know: that's wasting time.
 Instead, start studying!
 Give each topic enough review time and spend the most time on subjects emphasized by the teacher.

-- The night before the exam, gather any materials that you might need: pencil, pen, calculator, Scantron®, etc. Then, get a good night’s sleep.
+- The night before the exam, gather any materials you might need: pencil, pen, calculator, Scantron®, etc. Then, get a good night's sleep.

 - Avoid cramming.
-Cramming requires a great deal of energy, contributes to stress and tension, and does not last.
-Cramming is one of the reasons you may “blank out.”
+Cramming requires a great deal of energy, contributes to stress and tension and does not last.
+Cramming is one of the reasons you may "blank out."

 - READ THE DIRECTIONS CAREFULLY.
-Directions include vital information such as where to write your answers, how to write your answers, whether spelling counts, if you need to show all your work, etc. You may lose vital points because you didn’t follow directions.
+Directions include vital information such as where to write your answers, how to write your responses, whether spelling counts, if you need to show all your work, etc. You may lose vital points because you didn't follow directions.

 - Pace yourself and budget your time.
 Avoid looking at the clock - just focus on the test.